stakater-docker/builder-maven-chrome/README.md

 # builder-maven-chrome
-A maven builder image with chrome
+Builder Image for maven and crhome